Can a Felon Get a Passport?

 Conclusion

-When considering all aspects, it is important for felons to consider their unique circumstances to determine if they are eligible for a passport or not.
+When considering all aspects, it is essential for felons to consider their unique circumstances to determine if they are eligible for a passport or not.